gluppler/Computer-Networks/CHAPTER_QUIZZES_README.md

 2. Review the questions and test your knowledge
 3. Read the explanations to understand why certain answers are correct or incorrect
 4. Use this as a comprehensive study guide for HCIA-Datacom exam preparation
+5. Note: Some explanations may be missing due to mislabeled explanation files

 ---